Which credit card bonuses can you earn more than once?

 In general, I recommend keeping cards open as long as possible because it helps improve your credit score by increasing the age of your accounts.
 It also shows the bank that you’re a good customer who isn’t just churning cards or trying to game the system.
 Banks offer intro bonuses to entice you to try out their products, but if they suspect you of taking advantage, your accounts can get shut down or you are must less likely to be approved for a new card.
 It’s always best to play it safe.

 Here are the rules you’ll need to follow:

 Credit card bonus rules by bank

-Amex only allows you to earn a welcome bonus for a card once per lifetime.
+Amex only allows you to earn a welcome offer for a card once per lifetime.
 This is the most strict limitation of any bank, but personal American Express cards and American Express small-business cards are considered different products.
-For example, if you’ve had the Delta SkyMiles® Gold American Express Card, you would still be eligible for the intro offer with the Delta SkyMiles® Gold Business American Express Card.
+For example, if you’ve had the Delta SkyMiles® Gold American Express Card, you would still be eligible for the welcome offer with the Delta SkyMiles® Gold Business American Express Card.

 For most Chase credit cards you are only eligible for a sign-up bonus once every 24 months.
 Some cards have other restrictions as well.
 For example, you can only have one personal Southwest credit card at a time, but you can have a Southwest small-business card in addition to a consumer card at the same time.

 If you’re applying for any version of the Sapphire card (Chase Sapphire Preferred® Card or Chase Sapphire Reserve®) you’ll have to wait 48 months in between earning welcome bonuses.

 Chase also has the Chase 5/24 rule, which restricts you from opening any Chase card if you’ve opened five or more cards from any bank in the past 24 months.
 So if you want to be approved for a Chase card, you’ll need to slow down on other credit card applications.